rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 registerServiceWorker();
 {{< /highlight >}}

-- now the crucial part where you exchange the React state layer with the Redux state layer
+Now comes the refactoring part where you exchange a part of the React state layer with the Redux state layer.
+You will replace React's context entirely in this part by passing the state down the component tree with the Redux store.

-- let's start with the easier part: the user state layer
+Let's start with the simpler part of the refactoring: the user state layer.
+On the home page, you will use Redux's bridging library to connect the state via `mapStateToProps()` to the component.
+In addition, you will connect actions to your component as well via `mapDispatchToProps()` to store the users coming from the firebase realtime database to your Redux store.

 In *src/components/Home.js* file: